 A Will is a legal document by which you express your wishes as to how your property is to be distributed at death, naming one person or a number of people to manage your estate and provide for the transfer of your property at death.
 So why make a Will?
 Put simply:

 - Without a Will, your estate will be distributed in accordance with a formula set out in legislation and the courts will decide who will be authorized to manage your estate.

 - With a Will, you decide how and to whom your assets can be distributed, you can designate a trusted person to ensure the efficient management of your property and you have an opportunity to do so in ways that may save on income taxes.

 If you have property of any kind, you have an estate.
 With death, your financial responsibilities do not end—they just change.
 Preparing for that change is called estate planning.
 The purpose of estate planning is to permit you to enjoy your property during your life and, after your death, to determine how any remaining property shall be distributed, with the least possible decrease in value.

 Benefits of a Will

-A Will is the cornerstone upon which all estate planning is based and can help you:
+A valid Will is the cornerstone upon which estate planning is based and may help you: